Methodology of Algorithm Engineering: Methodologies of Algorithm Engineering

 \subsubsection{Develop Hypotheses}

 The \emph{inductive development of hypotheses} takes World 1 and its entities as a starting point.
-These include the algorithmic problem, available implementations and data, as well as prior outcomes. \citet{popper1977worlds} states that \textit{``in order to learn more about World 1, [the researcher] must theorize.''} Such \emph{theorizing} is subjective to thoughts and observations about World 1 by the researcher in World 2 yielding hypotheses as World 3 entities.
+This includes the algorithmic problem, available implementations and data, as well as prior outcomes. \citet{popper1977worlds} states that \textit{``in order to learn more about World 1, [the researcher] must theorize.''} Such \emph{theorizing} is subjective to thoughts and observations about World 1 by the researcher in World 2 yielding hypotheses as World 3 entities.

 The \emph{deductive development of hypotheses} takes World 3 and its different knowledge entities as a starting point.
 A reference for such deduction can be formal knowledge about designs and tasks, which may have been formally proved in earlier publications.
 Also empirical knowledge about designs and tasks published in prior research can inform the formulation of new hypotheses.
 Such knowledge can also stem from other disciplines.